Skirt: 19th century

 During the 19th century, the cut of women's dresses in western culture varied more widely than in any other century.
 Waistlines started just below the bust (the Empire silhouette) and gradually sank to the natural waist.
 Skirts started fairly narrow and increased dramatically to the hoopskirt and crinoline-supported styles of the 1860s; then fullness was draped and drawn to the back by means of bustles.
 In the 1890s, the rainy daisy skirt was introduced for walking or sportswear.
-It had a significantly shorter hemline measuring as much as six inches off the ground and would eventually influence the wider introduction of shorter hemlines in the early 20th century.
+It had a significantly shorter hemline, measuring as much as six inches off the ground, and eventually influenced the wider introduction of shorter hemlines in the early 20th century.

 In the 19th century, in the United States and United Kingdom, there was a movement against skirts as part of the Victorian dress reform movement, and in the United States, the National Dress Reform Association.
 There was also the invention of different ways to wear skirts.
 For example, in 1851, early women's rights advocate Elizabeth Smith Miller introduced Amelia Bloomer to a garment initially known as the "Turkish dress", which featured a knee-length skirt over Turkish-style pantaloons.
 Bloomer came to advocate and promote the dress, including instructions for making it, in The Lily, a newspaper dedicated to the "Emancipation of Woman from Intemperance, Injustice, Prejudice, and Bigotry".
 This inspired a craze for the dress, which came to be known as bloomers.
 Elizabeth Cady Stanton, Susan B. Anthony, and Lucy Stone, other early advocates for women's rights, also adopted this style of dress in the 1850s, referring to it as the "freedom dress".
 Concurrently, some female labourers, notably the pit brow women working at coal pits in the Wigan area, began wearing trousers beneath a short skirt as a practical component of their uniform.
 This attracted the attention of the public, and various photographers produced records of the women's unconventional manner of dress through the mid to late 19th century.